drunkard/ceph-readable-doc/html/_sources/radosgw/pubsub-module.rst.txt

       the associated subscription will not be deleted automatically (any events of the deleted bucket could still be access), and will have to be deleted explicitly with the subscription deletion API
     - Filtering based on metadata (which is an extension to S3) is not supported, and such rules will be ignored
+    - Filtering based on tags (which is an extension to S3) is not supported, and such rules will be ignored

 Non S3-Compliant Notifications